-For instance, if you say saving money instead of wasting money is one of your top priority then your actions should show exactly that.
+For instance, if you say saving money instead of wasting money is one of your top priorities then your actions should show exactly that.

 However, if your spouse sees you collecting your online shopping deliveries at the door then saving money may not actually be a priority – maybe just wishful thinking.

 The waste of money cures itself, for soon there is no more waste.
 M. W. Harrison